marilius12/taxes/pages/basics-of-taxation.md

 - **Legal residency**
   - legal status (privilege) to stay in another country as a foreign citizen
   - **temporary residency (TR)**: 1-5 years, foreign students, workers, business partners, etc., may lead to PR
-  - **permanent residency (PR)**: renewed every 5-10 years, entitled to most rights except voting, may lead to citizenship
+  - **permanent residency (PR)**: renewed every 5-10 years, entitles to most rights except voting, may lead to citizenship
   - NOTE: legal and tax residency may differ; for example, banks may only ask to declare legal residency and address; sometimes, they may not care about your tax residency (although they do when withholding tax)
   - NOTE: residenc**y** is a legal condition or fact of living in a country, whereas a residenc**e** is the place where you live like your home or street address.
 - **Tax residency**